-The Crossland SUV offers a sporty look and good family practicality, but isn't as sharp to drive as some rivals
+The Crossland SUV offers good family practicality, but isn't as sharp to drive or efficient as some rivals

-The Vauxhall Crossland is a spacious, practical and economical family car that now offers loads more style and desirability thanks to a thorough overhaul in 2020.
+The Vauxhall Crossland is a spacious, practical and economical family car that offers loads more style and desirability thanks to a thorough midlife overhaul in 2020.
 It can't quite match the striking looks of its smaller Mokka sibling, but the practical Crossland has added a smart, sporty edge that fits well with modern family life.

 About the Vauxhall Crossland

 The Crossland isn't so much a bold 4x4, but more of a functional model aimed at young families with an active lifestyle.
 It sits somewhere between the mid-size Grandland and more compact Mokka SUVs in Vauxhall's line-up, with rivals in the small SUV market spanning far and wide.

 For starters, there's the Citroen C3 Aircross on which the Crossland is based, the hugely successful Nissan Juke, the fun-to-drive Ford Puma and our Small SUV of the Year for 2023, the Hyundai Kona.
 Other models you should consider in this segment include the Renault Captur, Toyota Yaris Cross and the Kia Niro.
 The Volkswagen T-Cross and Skoda Kamiq also have the Crossland in their crosshairs.